AmJustAChillGuy/privacy-policy.github.io/index.md

----

-Privacy Policy for AsTrazu
+📜 Privacy Policy for AsTrazu

 Last Updated: May 06, 2025

 Thank you for using AsTrazu!
-This Privacy Policy explains how we collect, use, and protect your data when interacting with our Discord bot.
-We are committed to transparency and to respecting your privacy, in full compliance with Discord’s Developer Policy.
+This Privacy Policy explains how we collect, process, and protect your data when you interact with our Discord bot.
+We are committed to transparency, privacy, and compliance with Discord’s Developer Policy.

 ---

 📌 What Data Do We Collect?

-AsTrazu collects and processes only the data required to support its core features.
-These include:

 Message Content

-We process message content only to detect and handle prefix-based commands (e.g., Ztransfer, Zdaily, Zkhlakhlouk 100).
-These messages are required to:
+We process message content only when required to support bot functionality:

-Start gambling games like Khla Khlouk

-Handle virtual currency transfers

-Process simple commands like Zdaily or Zwork
+Security Features: Detect and block malicious/spam links (anti-link), identify raid/nuke attempts, and enforce moderation rules.

+Command Processing: Handle prefix-based commands (e.g., Zdaily, Ztransfer, Zwork) for economy and utility features.

-▶️ We do not store message content.
-It is processed in real time and discarded immediately after.
+➡️ We do not store message content.
+Messages are scanned in real time and immediately discarded.

+---

 User and Server Metadata

+We collect the following information to support economy, security, and moderation features:

-User IDs, usernames, nicknames, and avatars — to personalize economy features, profiles, and leaderboards.
+User IDs, usernames, nicknames, and avatars – for economy profiles, leaderboards, and moderation actions.

-Server IDs — to associate user data (coins, activity) with the correct server.
+Server IDs – to scope user data (balances, settings, security rules) correctly to each server.

+---

 Command Usage Data

-We log anonymized data on how often commands are used.
-This helps us maintain performance and fix issues.
-No personal or message content is stored in these logs.
+We log anonymized command usage statistics (e.g., how often a command is used).

+Helps us improve performance and fix bugs.

+Does not include personal information or message content.